Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Thermo Mutual Information (HTMI)

 \subsection{Holographic Thermo Mutual Information with shockwave}

-In this section, we examine the time-dependent behavior of the HTMI following the application of a shockwave.
-The profile of the shockwave is $\alpha \approx e^{\frac{2\pi}{\beta}t}$.
+In the holographic setup we consider that a tiny energy pulse is injected from the left boundary in the asymptotic past towards the bulk region.
+As time passes this tiny pulse of energy grows exponentially due to the blue shift and becomes a shockwave that backreacts the geometry.
 The impact of the shock wave on the geometry can be accounted by adjusting the Kruskal coordinate from $V$ to $\hat{V}=V+\Theta(U)\alpha$, while leaving all other coordinates unchanged and denoting them with a hat, as previously demonstrated in \cite{Leichenauer:2014nxa,Chakrabortty:2022kvq,Jahnke:2017iwi}.
-The function $\Theta(U)$ ensures that the shockwave's influence is confined to the left region of the Penrose diagram shown in fig. \ref{penrose}, which is modified as depicted in fig.\ref{PDshock}.
+The function $\Theta(U)$ ensures that the shockwave's influence is confined to the left region of the Penrose diagram shown in Fig. \ref{penrose}, which is modified as depicted in Fig.\ref{PDshock}.

-Entanglement entropy exhibits UV divergences, while mutual information remains unaffected by these divergences, as discussed in the preceding section.
-The introduction of a shock wave can introduce new divergences into the system.
-We investigate an early asymptotic pulse of energy generated at the boundary, which acts as a minor inward disturbance entering the left (L) boundary of the eternal black hole.
-This pulse experiences blue-shifting and evolves into a shockwave as it progresses through time, eventually reaching the horizon at a late time corresponding to the boundary time $t = 0$.
-In light of this, it proves advantageous to define the HTMI in the presence of the shockwave as,